. . . . . . . . . . . .

 Traditional training ... modern tools

 My name is Barb Barasa.
-I have been a piano technician for 25 years, and live in the Rogue Valley of southern Oregon since moving here from Chicago in 1996.
+I have been a piano technician since 1982, and live in the Rogue Valley of southern Oregon since moving here from Chicago in 1996.

 I was trained in the traditional way to "tune aurally".
 As a Registered Piano Technician in the Piano Technicians Guild, I keep up on new tools and techniques.
 I now use high-end electronic tuning software (Verituner™) which does not make my tunings any "better" but helps me tune a little faster, especially pianos which start out extremely out of tune.
 More info about my background is available here.